FrandsenGroup/isopytools/README.md

 ## Installation

+After installing the dependencies, run the command:

+    >>> pip install isopytools

-Clone or download this repository on your local machine.
-Navigate to the downloaded repository and run the following command (making sure that you are in the environment you created in Step 1).
+Alternatively, you can install from source by cloning or downloading the github repository https://github.com/FrandsenGroup/isopytools on your local machine, navigating to the downloaded repository, and running the following command:

     >>> python setup.py install

 ## Documentation
 See https://frandsengroup.github.io/isopytools/.